syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 control: Grid
 documentation: ug
 ---
-# How to enable Scrolling
+# Enable Scrolling in Grid

 Scrolling can be enabled by setting the `allow-scrolling` as `true`.
 The height and width can be set to Grid by using the properties `height` and `width` property of the `e-scroll-settings`.